jkcswd/FakeShop/README.md

 # Fake E-commerce Shop
 An example shop built using React and React-Router-Dom.
-The app uses the fake store API to get example product data to display on the App.
+The app consumes the fake store API to get example product data to display on the App.

 ## Tech
 - React (Functional)